typekit/webfontloader/docs/EVENTS.md

   * `Loading` - This event is triggered when all fonts have been requested.
   * `Active` - This event is triggered when all of the fonts have rendered.
   * `Inactive` - This event is triggered when the browser does not support linked fonts.
-  * `Family Loading` - This event is triggered once for each family that's loaded.
+  * `Font Loading` - This event is triggered once for each font that's loaded.
-  * `Family Active` - This event is triggered once for each family that renders.
+  * `Font Active` - This event is triggered once for each font that renders.
-  * `Family Inactive` - This event is triggered if the font.
+  * `Font Inactive` - This event is triggered if the font can't be loaded.

 ### CSS Flavored